Bob McAdoo: Los Angeles Lakers (1981–1985)

 On December 24, 1981, McAdoo was traded by the New Jersey Nets to the Los Angeles Lakers for a 1983 2nd round draft pick (Kevin Williams was later selected).
-McAdoo had not played for the Nets in the 1981–82 season and Mitch Kupchak had become injured for the Lakers.
+McAdoo had not played for the Nets in the 1981–82 season and power forward/center Mitch Kupchak had become injured for the Lakers.

 "As the 1981–82 season began, I was in the middle of a contract dispute with the New Jersey Nets.
 However, I couldn't even play since I was still recovering from off-season surgery to have bone spurs removed from my foot.
 There were times, standing around on crutches for months, when I thought my career was over."
 McAdoo reflected, "But I got a call from the Lakers on Christmas Eve.
 They had just lost a key player, Mitch Kupchak, who blew out his knee.
 In the short term, they were hoping I could fill his void coming off the bench.
 In the long term, I think they were hoping I could help the team get headed in the right direction."